Back

 Practice Cooperation

 When we think we know what needs to be done, we do not want to waste time listening to someone else who might have an idea that might not work as much as the one we have.
-It might seem pointless for us, and that could be valid, but there is much more to learn there, too.
+It might seem pointless for us, which could be valid, but there is much more to learn there, too.

 Workplace Collaboration